 Despite a stable democracy and a growing economy, Senegal continues to face challenges, including massive unemployment, a simmering separatist movement and a population whose livelihoods are heavily affected by international food prices, droughts and a lack of resiliency.
-Tuberculosis, malnutrition, low access to sanitation resources and inconsistent agricultural production further contribute to the susceptibility of Senegal's most vulnerable populations.
+Tuberculosis, malnutrition, and inconsistent agricultural production further contribute to the susceptibility of Senegal's most vulnerable populations.
 Collectively, these factors help explain why Senegal remains in need of development assistance.

 Latest Stories From Senegal